himslm01/himslm01.github.io/VPN/wstunnel_wireguard.md

 kubectl apply -f wstunnel-reverse-proxy.yaml
 ```

-### Test Traefik routing
+### Test Træfik routing

-I gained shell access to the `WireGuard server` Linux server and ran `ncat` listening on port 8080, which is the port defined in the [Traefik](https://traefik.io/traefik/) `IngressRoute`.
+I gained shell access to the `WireGuard server` Linux server and ran `ncat` listening on port 8080, which is the port defined in the [Træfik](https://traefik.io/traefik/) `IngressRoute`.

 ```console
 ncat -k -l 0.0.0.0 8080
 ```

-Then I connected using HTTPS to the [Traefik](https://traefik.io/traefik/) service requesting the host I defined - in my example that is `https://wstunnel-wireguard.example.com`
+Then I connected using HTTPS to the [Træfik](https://traefik.io/traefik/) service requesting the host I defined - in my example that is `https://wstunnel-wireguard.example.com`

-I gained shell access to the `WireGuard client` Linux server and tested that it can connect to the `WireGuard server` via the corporate forward HTTP/HTTPS proxy and the [Traefik](https://traefik.io/traefik/) Service.
+I gained shell access to the `WireGuard client` Linux server and tested that it can connect to the `WireGuard server` via the corporate forward HTTP/HTTPS proxy and the [Træfik](https://traefik.io/traefik/) Service.

 ```console
 HTTPS_PROXY=http://corporate.proxy curl -v https://wstunnel-wireguard.example.com
 ```

-On the console of the `WireGuard server` running `ncat` behind the [Traefik](https://traefik.io/traefik/) `Service` I saw the connection attempt.
+On the console of the `WireGuard server` running `ncat` behind the [Træfik](https://traefik.io/traefik/) `Service` I saw the connection attempt.

 ```console
 GET / HTTP/1.1